CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases users would say: 'apollo security', 'secure apollo api', 'apollo api key security', 'apollo data protection'.
-These are realistic terms a user would naturally use when needing this skill.
+Includes natural trigger phrases users would say: 'apollo security', 'secure apollo api', 'apollo api key security', 'apollo data protection'.
+These cover common variations a user might naturally use when seeking this skill.

 3 / 3